 Under the Purchase Agreement, the unpaid principal balance of our mortgage-related investments portfolio is subject to a cap that decreases by 15% each year until the cap reaches \$250 billion.
-As a result, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$470 billion as of December 31, 2014 and may not exceed \$399 billion as of December 31, 2015.
-In addition, FHFA has required us to adopt a plan under which we will manage the unpaid principal balance of the mortgage-related investments portfolio so that it does not exceed 90% of the annual cap established by the Purchase Agreement, subject to certain exceptions.
+As a result, the unpaid principal balance of our mortgage-related investments portfolio could not exceed \$399.2 billion as of December 31, 2015 (and was \$349.6 billion on that date) and may not exceed \$339.3 billion as of December 31, 2016.
+In addition, in 2014 we adopted a plan under which we will manage the unpaid principal balance of the mortgage-related investments portfolio so that it does not exceed 90% of the annual cap established by the Purchase Agreement, subject to certain exceptions.